Skip to main content

 visor is mobile-only today.
 Web support is not implemented.

-In real runtime mode, visor connects to an Appium server and interacts with an actual simulator, emulator, or device.
-What real runtime requires:
+visor connects to an Appium server and interacts with an actual simulator, emulator, or device.
+Runtime execution requires:

 • a booted iOS or Android target